timsayles1/ESPHome-ESP32-2432S028R-RV-Display/README.md

 The "ESP32-2432S028R", an ESP32 with a built in 320 x 240 2.8" LCD display with touch screen, is colloquially known as the "Cheap Yellow Display" or CYD.
 It's about $15 delivered and offers an easy, no-solder touch display to control your smart home.
 It is supported in ESPHome and can be used to easily visualize Home Assistant entities and control Home Assistant itself, straight out of the box.

+Files:
+templates.yaml - Accumulates all the data from various sensors to send to the LCD display.
+Not 100% needed as you can code the sensors directly into the ESPHome code instead.

 The display performs the following functionality:

 Using my Starlink satellite, I am able to obtain the GPS Longitude and Latitude for my exact location.
 I am able to feed the coordinates to geocode my location as well as update weather information.